Íñigo López de Mendoza y Quiñones: Biography

 Succeeding his father in 1479 as Conde de Tendilla, he entered the Royal Court at Toledo in 1480 to show his loyalty to the Catholic Monarchs and offered his services for the ongoing conquest of Granada.
 It was in the Granada War that he first showed his military prowess.
 His nephew, Rodrigo Díaz de Vivar y Mendoza, the son of Cardinal Pedro González de Mendoza, who educated Íñigo, served under him during this time.
 He was there named Alcaide de Alhama de Granada and was made, at his own expense, to defend those lands against the armies of Muley Hacén from 1484 to 1485.

 In 1486, the Catholic Monarchs named Íñigo ambassador to Pope Innocent VIII.
 During his tenure, he accomplished a very ambitious agenda which included: pushing for a peace treaty between the Pope and the Kingdom of Naples, renewing the papal bull favoring the Crusade of 1482, reforming the church, and giving the power to appoint bishops to the king.
 He was also able to get the pope to recognize the illegitimate children of his uncle, the cardinal Pedro González de Mendoza.
 Pope Innocent VIII gifted the Conde with a sword which can still be seen on display today at the Museum of Lázaro Galdiano in Madrid.
 While in Rome, Conde Íñigo befriended the humanist Peter Martyr d'Anghiera, with whom he would have a lifelong friendship, bringing him to Spain as a tutor for his children.

 In August 1487, he returned to military campaigning, this time against the Nazarí Kingdom of Granada after being named the High Adelantado of Andalucía.
 He fought in many actions here under the command of Gonzalo Fernández de Córdoba.

-After the defeat of Boabdil and conquest of Granada in winter of 1492, King Ferdinand named Íñigo Governor of Alhambra and Captain General of Granada.
+After the defeat of Boabdil and the conquest of Granada in the winter of 1492, King Ferdinand named Íñigo Governor of Alhambra and Captain General of Granada.

 During his tenure as governor, Conde Íñigo subdued the first Moorish uprising in Granada (1500–1502), which was brought about by the forced mass conversions enacted by Cardinal Francisco Jiménez de Cisneros.
 He later would command troops against further uprisings in Alpujarras along with King Ferdinand and the "Gran Capitan", Gonzalo Fernández de Córdoba.

-After the death of Isabella I of Castile in 1504, Íñigo was one of the only nobles, along with the future Duke of Alba who controlled Castile, who remained faithful to King Ferdinand.
+After the death of Isabella I of Castile in 1504, Íñigo was one of the only nobles, along with the future Duke of Alba, who controlled Castile, who remained faithful to King Ferdinand.
 Infighting against the supporters of Philip I of Castile broke out.
-Conde Íñigo also fell out of favor with his cousin Rodrigo Díaz de Vivar y Mendoza, the Marquesado del Venete and with the "Gran Capitan".
+Conde Íñigo also fell out of favour with his cousin Rodrigo Díaz de Vivar y Mendoza, the Marquesado del Venete and with the "Gran Capitan".

 In September 1512, Íñigo obtained the title of Marqués de Mondéjar from Ferdinand II of Aragon.
 The title was later nominally ratified by the queen, Juanna la Loca.